accordproject/concerto-docs/docs/design/vocabulary.md

 ### Resolve a Term using ModelManager Type Hierarchy

 The `resolveTerm` method on the `VocabularyManager` may be used to lookup a term based on the type hierarchy defined by a `ModelManager`.
-In the example below, the property `vin` is not defined on the `Truck` declaration but rather on the `Vehicle` super-type.
+In the example below, the Property `vin` is not defined on the `Truck` declaration but rather on the `Vehicle` super-type.

 ```
-modelManager = new ModelManager();
+ModelManager = new ModelManager();
 const model = fs.readFileSync('./test/org.acme.cto', 'utf-8');
-modelManager.addModelFile(model);
+ModelManager.addModelFile(model);
-const term = vocabularyManager.resolveTerm(modelManager, 'org.acme', 'en-gb', 'Truck', 'vin');
+const term = vocabularyManager.resolveTerm(ModelManager, 'org.acme', 'en-gb', 'Truck', 'vin');
 // term.should.equal('Vehicle Identification Number');
 ```